Cranbourne School

 Cranbourne is a co-educational secondary school in Basingstoke, northern Hampshire, England.
 The school serves Key Stage 3 and Key Stage 4 students between the ages of 11 and 16.
 The school follows the National Curriculum.

 History

 Cranbourne was founded as the Cranbourne Bi-Lateral School in 1967 as a bilateral school for 11- to 18-year-olds, on the site of a former nursery.
-It became a comprehensive school in 1972 following the establishment of Queen Mary's Sixth Form College, and then as Cranbourne Business and Enterprise College in September 2004.
-Cranbourne (or CBEC) became the first of two Business and Enterprise Colleges in Hampshire in 2004 and features scola architecture refurbished in 2006.
-CBEC is separated into 9 blocks and features a small swimming pool and a 3-story Science block (C block).
-The School changed its name back to Cranbourne (from CBEC) in September 2018 introducing a new Logo and Uniform.
+It became a comprehensive school in 1972 following the establishment of Queen Mary's Sixth Form College, It was renamed Cranbourne Business and Enterprise College in September 2004.

+Cranbourne (or CBEC) became the first of two Business and Enterprise Colleges in Hampshire in 2004 and has scola architecture refurbished in 2006.
+CBEC is separated into 9 blocks and has a small swimming pool and a 3-story science block (C block).

+The school changed its name back to Cranbourne (from CBEC) in September 2018.

+In July 2023 parts of the school ceased to be used after they were found to be made from reinforced autoclaved aerated concrete and thus potentially at risk of collapse.